SM Recurring Net Income Rises 13% in 2015

-As of end 2015, total assets of SM grew 8% to PHP771.2 billion.
+As of the end of 2015, the total assets of SM grew 8% to PHP771.2 billion.
 SM maintains a healthy balance sheet with a conservative gearing ratio of 36% net debt to 64% equity.

 About SM Investments Corporation

-SM Investments Corporation, founded by entrepreneur Henry Sy, Sr. is the country’s largest publicly listed holding company with a sustainable group of businesses that thrives on leadership, innovation and the synergies of its banking, property and retail operations.
-SM has evolved into one of the most highly respected companies in the country owing to its progressive approach in business and its comprehensive sustainability programs for its host communities through SM Foundation and SM Cares.
+SM Investments Corporation, founded by entrepreneur Henry Sy, Sr. is the country’s largest publicly listed holding company with a sustainable group of businesses that thrives on leadership, innovation, and the synergies of its banking, property, and retail operations.
+SM has evolved into one of the most highly respected companies in the country owing to its progressive approach to business and its comprehensive sustainability programs for its host communities through SM Foundation and SM Cares.

 For further information, please contact:

 Ms. Corazon P. Guidote